-Only one miracle of Jesus is recorded in all four gospels–themultiplication of the loaves and fishes.
+One of the most famous miracles of Jesus is the only one recorded in all four gospels–the multiplication of the loaves and fishes.

-My teens would call such preaching hopelessly lame!
+My kids would call such preaching hopelessly lame!

 This was a needy crowd.
+They were far from home, in a desolate place.
 They could not feed themselves or each other.
 They could not heal themselves or each other.
 Jesus was moved with pity and was ready to provide them all that they needed.
-The apostles wanted to send them away to fend for themselves.
+The apostles. on the other hand, wanted to send them away to fend for themselves.

 It never ceases to amaze me at how much energy we put into making excuses.
 “I don’t even earn enough to feed my own family, how can I be expected to give?”
 “I haven’t studied the faith enough to be a religious education teacher.”
 “I trip over my words when I try to explain my faith–I’ll just evangelize through good example.”